dini-ag-kim/holding-ontology/holding.md

 [heldby]: #heldby

-Relates an [Item] to an [Agent] that holds the Item.
+Relates an Item to an Institution that holds the Item.

     holding:heldBy a owl:ObjectProperty ;
         rdfs:label "held by"@en ;
-        rdfs:comment "Relates an Item to an Agent that holds the Item."@en ;
+        rdfs:comment "Relates an Item to an Institution that holds the Item."@en ;
         rdfs:domain frbr:Item ;
-        rdfs:range foaf:Agent ;
+        rdfs:range foaf:Organization ;
         owl:inverseOf holding:holds ;
         rdfs:subPropertyOf holding:collectedBy .